steveklabnik/rust_for_rubyists/book/chapter-03.md

     $ rustc hello.rs

 It should compile without error.
-If you get one, double check that you have the semicolons, the curlies, and the parentheses.
+If you get one, double check that you have the semicolons, the curlies, double quotation marks, and the parentheses.
 Errors look like
 this:

     $ rustc hello.rs